Medical Standards Frequently Asked Questions

 Bring all supporting medical records that may be pertinent to your medical history and information about current conditions and medications you are taking.

-Why might I be driving by one clinic to go to another clinic that is further?
+Why do I have to drive by one clinic and go to another that is farther away?

-Acuity-CHS will attempt to scheduled your exam at the nearest clinic, but sometimes there may not be available appointments, or the closer clinic does not conduct these exams.
+Acuity-CHS will attempt to schedule your exam at the nearest clinic, but sometimes there may not be available appointments or the closer clinic does not conduct these exams.

 How will I know the outcome of my exam?